ruixinM/explorer/README.md

    - `description`: a brief description of your token
    - `address`: the address hash of your token
    - `image`: a link to your token image
+   - `tokenType`: wrapped & pegged token or cross chain token, can be null;

 3. Submit your PR to FNCYScan.